Pierre-Emerick Aubameyang: Al-Qadsiah

+Return to Marseille

+On 31 July 2025, Aubameyang returned to Marseille on a free transfer on a two-year contract.

 International career

 Aubameyang was invited to play for Italy U19s after a good season with Dijon, but he debuted for the France under-21 team in February 2009 in a friendly match against Tunisia U21.

 Aubameyang was also eligible to play for Spain because he has Spanish nationality.
-He decided to represent Gabon because his father once captained the team, but he maintains close relationship with Spain and expressed a desire to play in La Liga prior to signing for FC Barcelona.
+He decided to represent Gabon because his father once captained the team, but he maintains a close relationship with Spain and expressed a desire to play in La Liga prior to signing for FC Barcelona.

 On 25 March 2009, Aubameyang was selected for the Gabon national team and made his debut for the squad.
 He scored his first goal in a 2–1 victory over Morocco, then scored a goal each in friendly matches against Benin, Togo, Algeria and Senegal.

 Aubameyang was a key member of the Gabon national side that reached the quarter-finals of the 2012 Africa Cup of Nations as co-hosts of the competition.
 He netted three goals in total, finishing the tournament as one of the top scorers.
 On 5 February 2012, he set up the opening goal for his team and hit the post in the quarter-final against Mali.
 However, the match ended 1–1 after extra time and Aubameyang had his penalty saved in the shootout to decide the game.

 In July 2012, Aubameyang represented Gabon at the 2012 Summer Olympics in London.
 He scored in the team's opening game against Switzerland, which was Gabon's first-ever Olympic goal, and would also prove to be Gabon's only goal of the tournament.
 They were eliminated in the group stage.